 Denver juvenile cases consist of the following court hearings:

-If you do not agree with the judge’s decisions, talk to your child’s attorney about filing an appeal or a motion for reconsideration.2
+If you do not agree with the judge’s decisions, we can discuss filing an appeal or a motion for reconsideration.2

-Depending on the case, a Denver Juvenile Court judge may sentence minors adjudicated as delinquent to the following:
+Depending on the case, a Denver Juvenile Court judge may sentence minors adjudicated as delinquent to any of the following:

 Note that detention is served at the Gilliam Youth Services Center (“The Gil”), located at 2844 Downing Street, Denver, Colorado 80205.